adamllryan/notes/CSE3461 - Wired Networks/07_wireless.md

 *Message Integrity*: Sender and receiver want to ensure message has not been altered at any point.
 *Access and availability*: Services must be accessible and available to users -- has to be practical, not using the cone-of-silence.

+# Security Risks
+*Eavesdrop*: Interception of messages or insert messages into connection.
+*Impersonation*: Spoofing a source address in a packet.
+*Hijacking*: Take over an ongoing connection by removing sender or receiver, injecting self into their place.
+*Denial of Service*: Prevent service from being used by others. (such as overloading resources)